 “Education was a really big part of this voyage.
 So whilst it’s called a cruise there is much learning about the continent, and not just seeing it first hand, but attending lectures from really competent people,” said A&K passenger Martin Mackay from the United States.

-As passengers, we took for granted the ease in which the expedition team safely manoeuvred us in out of the zodiacs for shore landings, and the skill it took them to navigated the small boats through moving sea ice, even when the weather turned unexpectedly snarly.
+As passengers, we took for granted the ease in which the expedition team safely maneuvered us in out of the zodiacs for shore landings, and the skill it took them to navigate the small boats through moving sea ice, even when the weather turned unexpectedly snarly.

 Suzana Machado D'Oliveira, the expedition director for A&K, who has made over 300 trips to Antarctica, has worked with the same expedition staff for over 20 years.
 She believes what will impact tourism as it grows will be the quality of the onboard teams.
 “I can confidently say we can do landings in conditions other companies can’t and still operate safely.
 Everybody has been coming here for many years so our individual and collective experience is enormous,” said D'Oliveira.
 “You can’t train people like us fast enough to keep up with the increase in tourism.”

 Since its inception IAATO has recorded the amount of ships, voyages and passengers that have visited the Antarctic, how many people have gone ashore, and what activities they were engaged in.
-The pre-pandeimis projections for the 2019/2020 season estimated 432 voyages with 59,367 people landing.
-While this will change, these figures were a drastic increase from the first documented season in 1992/1993, which saw 59 cruises with just 6,704 passengers.
+The 2019-2020 season saw over 70,000 visitors, a drastic increase from the first documented season in 1992-1993, which saw 59 cruises with just 6,704 passengers.
 Yet, as of right now, our tourism footprint is still minimal.
 Climate change is the more pressing issue.

 “What people do in other places on this planet has a way, way bigger impact than the tourists that come here do,” said D'Oliveira who attends IATTO’s annual meetings on A&K’s behalf, and is on IATTO’s Tourism Growth committee.